meganhessel/meganhessel/README.md

 I graduated from the University of Tampa with a B.S. in Environmental Studies and minors in Marine Science and Sustainability.
 I went on to earn a Masters of Environmental Data Science (MEDS) from UCSB’s Bren School of Environmental Science & Management, where I developed expertise in statistical modeling, programming, and data visualization.

-## 👯 I’m looking to collaborate on ...

-## 🤔 I’m looking for help with ...

 ## 💬 Ask me about ...
 -  Sports - I played NCAA soccer at University of Tampa!
 -  Sailing - I have my sailing certification and have sailed around the Caribbean.